Doctor insights on:

-Structure & function: Of the autistic vs. Neurotypical (NT) brain differ.
+Structure & function: of the autistic vs. neurotypical (NT) brain differ.
 Activation on fMRI of frontal & temporal cortex in teens with ASD vs. NT's exposed to 2 slightly noxious stimuli showed = initial sensations but over-reactivity in processing & interpretating them in those with ASD, consistent with anatomical findings of small patches of disorganized neurons in the layers of the frontal & temporal cortex in ASD ...Read more

 A neurodevelopmental disorder affecting three areas: abnormal socialization, communication, and restricted interests with repetitive patterns of behavior.
 It is usually detected in the first two years of life.
 Cause is unknown but strong evidence points to an interplay between ...Read more

 That depends on the : results of her Chromosonal Microarray & DNA Probe for Fragile X, whether she is your sister's or brother's child & your 3-generation family medical &/or psychiatric history of Autistic Spectrum Disorder (ASD) & illnesses in which the incidence of ASD is increased.
 It also depends on your taking .4mg. of Folic Acid daily starting 3 mos. before & having a flu vaccine 2 mos. before conception. ...Read more

 Antenatal factors : Some syndromes cause autistic spectrum disorder & intellectual disability.
 Chromosomal microarrays find genetic errors in ~15% of kids with ASD.
 Maternal low folate (folic acid) levels at conception, rubella, "flu", obesity, advanced age & alcohol/drug use from 3 wks.post-conception-term are some epigenetic factors that alter function, but not structure or sequence, of fetal genes & increase risk of ASD. ...Read more